monapatel91/comp-librarary/CONTRIBUTING.md

 };
 ```

 Please make sure to document each `prop` in your components interface accordingly, it will populate Storybook with these details.
-All props should extend `CommonProps` which contains `className` and `data-testId`.
+All props should extend `CommonProps` which contain a few props that are used throughout the component library.

 **`Button.tsx`**